stevejay/artfullylondon-api/README.md

 In order to run and develop the code locally, you need to install the following software:

-- [Imagemagick](https://www.imagemagick.org/script/index.php) - Used for image querying and resizing in the Image Service
+- [Imagemagick](https://www.imagemagick.org/script/index.php) - Used for image querying and resizing in the Image Service (instructions below)
-- [LocalStack](https://localstack.cloud/) - Used for running DynamoDB and Elasticsearch locally.
+- [LocalStack](https://localstack.cloud/) - Used for running DynamoDB and Elasticsearch locally (instructions below)

 You also need to run Redis somehow.
-One option is to run it locally, another is to use a managed Redis service such as [RedisLabs](https://redislabs.com/).
+One option is to run it locally, while another is to use a managed Redis service such as [RedisLabs](https://redislabs.com/).

 #### Imagemagick